 A logic model provides a visual diagram of your program all on one page.
 It shows your outcomes-the changes you hope to achieve-and the inputs and activities necessary to get there.
 The most important part of developing the logic model is the conversations and agreements that it helps to facilitate about the program's components and intended outcomes.
-These conversations are a way to elevate diverse voices and integrate equity.
 We've provided a basic template you can use as a starting point.
 Feel free to adapt it to make it a tool that works for you and your stakeholders.